mohammedhemed77/Chess-OCR-pieces-detection/README.md

 (5) Extract images from pdf chess book , i choose one of them

 (6) Test the results on the extracted image and open lichess to analyze position and find the best move.

+note that the model sometimes get confused, it detects the black king as white king , in the case that the extracted image quality not good and may need some enhancement using openCV.